Oregon Contractor License Bond: A Comprehensive Guide

 How Much Does the Oregon Contractor License Bond Cost?

-The Oregon Contractor License surety bond can cost anywhere between $100 to $200 per year.
+The Oregon Contractor License surety bond can cost either $100 or $200 per year or $10 or $20 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 We also offer easy interest-free financing for premiums over $500.
 The chart below offers a quick reference for the approximate bond cost on the Oregon Contractor License bond.

 *The credit score ranges do not include other factors that may result in a change to the annual premium offered to your customers, including but not limited to, years of experience and underlying credit factors contained within the business owner’s credit report.